ArkEcosystemArchive/nucleid/README.md

-    -r, --require <package>   The package to require -e, --execute <function>  The function to execute -i, --install <package>   The package to install locally beforehand --ijson                   Input argument is well formatted json that should be parsed as object --ojson                   Output result is object that should be well formatted json -h, --help                output usage information
+    -r, --require <package>   The package to require -e, --execute <function>  The function to execute -i, --install <package>   The package to install locally beforehand -u, --use <url>           the url of the snippet to use -p, --path <path>         the file to run
+    --ijson                   Input argument is well formatted json that should be parsed as object --ojson                   Output result is object that should be well formatted json -h, --help                output usage information